Toniná: K'inich B'aaknal Chaak

 K'inich B'aaknal Chaak was enthroned in 688, twenty years after Ruler 2, and reigned for twenty-seven years.
 During his reign he restored Toniná's power with a number of military victories over Palenque, and his reign was dominated by the struggle against the rival city for regional power.
 Ballcourt 1, the larger of Toniná's two ballcourts, was dedicated in 699 to celebrate three victories over the city's arch-rival.
 The ballcourt originally had six sculptures of bound captives, all vassals of the enemy Palenque king from the Usumacinta region.
 The date of the king's death is unknown.

-Ruler 4
+K'inich Chuwaaj(?)
+K'ahk': Ruler 4

 Sculpture of a bound captive in the site museum of Toniná.

 Ruler 4 came to power in 708 at a very young age.
 Three years later, in 711, while Ruler 4 was still a child, Toniná gained an important victory over Palenque.
 The battle resulted in the capture of Kan Joy Chitam II of Palenque and made Toniná the dominant centre in the lower Usumacinta region.
 The victory was so complete that it resulted in a ten-year gap in the dynastic history of the defeated city, during which the captured ruler may have been held hostage.
 Ruler 4 continued in power to celebrate the period endings of 716 and 721.
 A captive depicted on one of his monuments is identified as being from the distant city of Calakmul, one of the two Maya "superpowers".